backdrop-contrib/bueditor/README.txt

 The field object to pass to E.tagDialog is;
 {
   name: 'align',//required
-  title: 'Image align', // if we dont set it, it will be set as 'Align' automatically.(the name with the first letter uppercase)
+  title: 'Image align', // if we don't set it, it will be set as 'Align' automatically.(the name with the first letter uppercase)
-  type: 'select', // we use a selectbox instead of a plain textfield.
+  type: 'select', // we use a select box instead of a plain text field.
   options: {'': '', left: 'Left', right: 'Right', center: 'Center'} //structure is {attribute-value: 'Visible value'}
 }